flenniken/statictea/docs/cmdline.md

 CmlArgs holds the parsed command line arguments in an ordered dictionary.
-The keys are the supported options found on the command line and each value is a list of associated parameters.
+The keys are the supported options found on the command line and each value is a list of associated arguments.
 An option without parameters will have an empty list.

 ```nim